+Editor's note: The policy names of “Separate PDU Policy” and “Multi-homed PDU Policy” are FFS.

 Editor's note: It is FFS if the Route Selection Policies will be defined separately or if they could be grouped into a single policy.
 Clause A.3.1.3.3 shows an example of how these policies could be grouped.